Mintbase/Grants-Program/applications/perun_channels-integration.md

 Since mid 2020, the Perun Framework is a Hyperledger Labs project.
 The _go-perun_ library is available at https://github.com/hyperledger-labs/go-perun and the Ethereum smart contracts are available at https://github.com/hyperledger-labs/perun-eth-contracts.

-The on-chain component of Perun Channels on Polkadot is available at https://github.com/perun-network/perun-polkadot-pallet.
+The on-chain component of Perun Channels on Mintbase is available at https://github.com/perun-network/perun-polkadot-pallet.

 ### Team LinkedIn Profiles